 CoreTrustSeal Data Repository certification replaces the DSA certification and WDS Regular Members certification.
 The CoreTrustSeal Data Repository Application Management Tool is now available.
 New DSA applications are thus to be channelled through CoreTrustSeal.
 It is also expected that previously DSA-certified repositories will transition to CoreTrustSeal as they renew their certification.
 Likewise, WDS now requires its Regular Members applying for, or renewing membership to gain CoreTrustSeal Data Repository certification.

 CoreTrustSeal is a legal entity under Dutch law (CoreTrustSeal Foundation Statutes and Rules of Procedure) governed by a Standards and Certification Board composed of 12 elected members representing the Assembly of Reviewers.
-An ad hoc Board established by WDS and DSA is assuming its responsibilities until the founding Board is elected.
-An Advisory Committee will be also appointed to assist the CoreTrustSeal Board fulfill its mission, and to provide a link with CoreTrustSeal stakeholders and the wider data community including other certification standards.
+An Advisory Committee will be also appointed to assist the CoreTrustSeal Board fulfil its mission, and to provide a link with CoreTrustSeal stakeholders and the wider data community including other certification standards.

 CoreTrustSeal is a community based non-profit organization promoting sustainable and trustworthy data infrastructures.
 It is currently supported by a distributed Secretariat with in-kind contributions from WDS and DANS (Data Archiving and Networked Services) in the Netherlands.

 Driven by the commitments to offer professional certification tools and services to data repositories and to support volunteer qualified reviewers conduct audits in optimum conditions, CoreTrustSeal is developing a sustainable business model.
 As an initial step a modest fee to cover administrative costs will be charged as of January 2018.